amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 hash('cat') // 312  (c=99 + a=97 + t=116)
 hash('dog') // 314 (d=100 + o=111 + g=103)
 ```
 This one is better!
-Because words with the same length has different code.
+Because words with the same length have different codes.

 Howeeeeeeeeever, there's still an issue!
 Because `rat` and `art` are both 327, **collision!** 💥